keptn-contrib/dynatrace-sli-service/README.md

 dashboard: 311f4aa7-5257-41d7-abd1-70420500e1c8
 ```

+If a dashboard is queried the *dynatrace-sli-service* will first validate if the dashboard has changed since the last evaluation.
+It does that by comparing the dashboard's JSON with the dashboard JSON that was used during the last evaluation run.
+If the dashboard.json has not changed it will also fall back to the SLI.yaml and SLO.yaml as these were also created out of the dashboard in the previous run.
+This behavior also implies that the *dynatrace-sli-service* stores the content of the dashboard and the generated sli.yaml and slo.yaml in your configuration repo.
+You can find these files on service level under: `dynatrace/dashboard.json`, `dynatrace/sli.yaml`, `slo.yaml`

 **Tip:** You can easily find the dashboard id for an existing dashboard by navigating to it in your Dynatrace Web interface.
 The ID is then part of the URL.

 ## SLI Configuration